Tips for Mesh

 Use a good water and dirt repellent spray to protect your shoes from unwanted stains and wear.
 Extend the life of your sneakers and keep them looking fresh!

-As a last resort, to remove stubborn stains, you can use the microfiber or stiff brush in a straight motion and in one direction only.
+As a last resort, to remove stubborn stains, you can use the microfiber or hard brush in a straight line and in only one direction.

 Do this carefully so as not to damage the mesh structure.